mgaligniana/mutants/README.md

 # RESTful API to detect mutants

-There were completed the levels: 1, 2 and 3 (except the 'aggressive traffic' part) defined in the [challenge file](https://github.com/mgaligniana/mutants/blob/master/CHALLENGE.pdf)
+Here is the implementation for levels: 1, 2 and 3 (except the 'aggressive traffic' part) defined in the [challenge file](https://github.com/mgaligniana/mutants/blob/master/CHALLENGE.pdf)

 ## Stack used
 * Flask